 What is quality assurance?
 What does your team do?

 Quality assurance is a process that assures a certain standard of service is being delivered in each client interaction.
 QA is part of everyone’s daily life… as a company or a customer, or even a parent – could you imagine letting your 8-year-old leave for school without checking their outfit or their homework or their lunch?
 We do the same thing; our role is to achieve or exceed set standards.

 We take the requirements from agencies that regulate the debt resolution agency, like the Federal Trade Commission (FTC), the Telemarketing Sales Rule and the Consumer Financial Protection Bureau (CFPB), and we combine them with a variety of best practices to set a high standard of honesty, integrity and transparency.
 Then we track and trend our team’s performance against our standards.

 The cool thing is we have a brilliant team of sales operations, training and legal leaders who have built all of these requirements into our training presentations and continuous learning.
-When our Certified Debt Specialists adhere to the scripts that have been created for them, we’re spot-on in meeting those governmental requirements that hold that standard for us.
+When our Consolidation Specialists adhere to the scripts that have been created for them, we’re spot-on in meeting those governmental requirements that hold that standard for us.

 Quality assurance doesn’t make the rules, but we do ensure they’re followed.
 There’s a heightened level of confidence and trust when clients know the company they’re working with is held accountable to a high standard.
 And that typically starts with being truthful – we’re going to do what we say and achieve those results.